Anna Josepha King: Governor's Wife in New South Wales

 The journey took five months.
 The Kings arrived at Port Jackson in April 1800.
 Hunter still occupied Government House so at first they stayed with friends.
 King did not become governor until five months later when Hunter left for England.
 He saw his new role as a reformist and his first task was to break the control of monopolist traders in the colony and the traffickers in liquor.

 The Kings moved into Government House at Parramatta when Hunter departed.
 Mrs King was the first Governor's wife in New South Wales, as Governor Phillip had left his wife in England and Governor Hunter was unmarried.

 One of first tasks undertaken by Governor King was to establish an institution for orphan children.
 Anna King took a particular interest in this and was one of the six members of the Committee appointed to set up the building.
 It was opened in 1801 and although it was officially called The Female Orphan Institution, informally it was known as Mrs King's Orphanage.
 (See Foundling hospital for context.)
 It is shown in the picture (left).
 It is the central red brick building.

 From 1800 until 1806 Anna played the part of Governor's wife, being the hostess and friend to those who were influential.
-In 1805 she gave birth to another daughter, Mary, giving her two daughters living with her in Sydney (Elizabeth and Mary) and one daughter Anna Maria and one son Philip Parker King who were still at school in England.
+In 1805 she gave birth to another daughter, Mary, giving her two daughters living with her in Sydney (Elizabeth and Mary) and one daughter Anna Maria and one son Phillip Parker King who were still at school in England.
 However, by 1806 King's health deteriorated and at his request he was replaced by a naval officer, William Bligh.
 Soon after his arrival, Bligh made a grant of 790 acre of land to Anna.
 The land was situated at the junction of Rope's Creek and South Creek, near what later became the suburb of Rooty Hill.